What is a Report in Google Analytics?

 Are you interested in learning about the structure of a Report in Google Analytics?

-Follow this guide to learn in-depth about how reports are laid out in either a Google Analytics 4 (GA4) property or a Universal Analytics (UA) property.
+Follow this guide to learn in-depth about how reports are laid out within Google Analytics.

-In a Google Analytics 4 report, you will either view a detailed report or an overview report.
-Just like in a UA property, you will see the dimensions on the left side of a report and the metrics on the right side.
+In a Google Analytics report, you will either view a detailed report or an overview report.
+You will see the dimensions on the left side of a report and the metrics on the right side.
 In case you’re viewing an overview report, you will see summary cards, which are smaller versions of the detailed reports.

 Dimensions describe the characteristics of your data.
-Learn more about GA4 dimensions in Google’s guide on GA4 dimensions.
+Learn more about Google Analytics dimensions in Google’s guide on dimensions.

 Metrics are the quantitative measurements of dimensions in the form of numbers, averages, or ratios.
-See a full list of GA4 metrics in Google’s guide on GA4 metrics.
+See a full list of Google Analytics metrics in Google’s guide on metrics.

 While viewing detailed reports only, you can add a secondary dimension by clicking the plus + sign.